 - Mortality Monitoring under EPN 10105/1 Condition FF10 and applicable to the EPBC Approval as outlined in Section 4.7.3, has occurred for Phase 1 (weekly) and Phase 2 (monthly) monitoring.
-Summaries of results, for the report period, are shown in Tables 4.1 and 4.2. - Identiflight Eagle Tracking Records and Curtailment Details.
+Summaries of results, for the report period, are shown in Tables 4.1 and 4.2, that are derived from the more detailed records of the mortality monitoring undertaken under Phase 1 and Phase 2 and going forward, Phase 2 only. - Identiflight Eagle Tracking Records and Curtailment Details.
 A substantial amount of detail has been accumulated on WTE movements and other birds present with the vicinity of the CHWF wind turbines.
-This includes tracks of Eagle movements and behaviour. - Nest checking within and outside the CHWF site to a distance of 10 kms are associated records.
+This includes tracks of Eagle movements and behaviour.
+The system has the advantage of being designed to trigger turbine shut-downs where Eagles are at risk. - Nest checking within 2km of CHWF and 2km to 10km outside CHWF site and associated records.

-The 2021 reporting period aligns approximately with the first 12 months of CHWF operations, for which extensive Phase 1 and 2 mortality monitoring has been undertaken.
+The 2022 reporting period aligns approximately with the second year of CHWF operations, for which extensive Phase 1 and 2 mortality monitoring has been undertaken.
 The monitoring has been in accordance with the Bird and Bat Mortality Monitoring Plan (BBMMP) approved by Tasmanian EPA under EPN 10105/1 Condition FF10.
-Records of all monitoring are kept and stored in a dedicated database and can be readily retrieved and made available on request if required.
+Records of all monitoring are kept and stored in a dedicated database and can be readily retrieved and analysed as required.
+Summaries are provided in Tables 4.1 and 4.2.

-In addition, the substantial monitoring by IdentiFlight's 16 Stations, each with multiple cameras provides a comprehensive record of avian activity, particularly the movements and behaviours of the two eagle species present on site, but also in relation to other raptors, waterbirds, migratory species, and bats.
+Additionally, the substantial monitoring by IdentiFlight's 16 Stations, each with multiple cameras provides a comprehensive record of avian activity, particularly the movements and behaviours of the two eagle species present on site, but also in relation to other raptors, waterbirds, migratory species, and to a lesser extent bats.
+Identiflight's visual capability is utilised during daytime hours and oriented to Eagle protection and not applicable to nocturnal species.
 From the data gathered by the IdentiFlight system, GWA has developed a species matrix which is now stable (no new species being added) which shows all species detected on site, and the seasonal patterns of their activity.
 This includes the EPBC listed White-Throated Needletail.

-The previous 2020 reporting period was directed at accumulating information on species present within the site, the training of the CHWF Identiflight Neural Network and, adjusting the systems turbine curtailment criteria to optimise WTE protection and CHWF renewable energy generation.
+The previous reporting periods have accumulated information on species present within the site, the training of the CHWF Identiflight Neural Network and, supported adjustment of the systems turbine curtailment criteria to optimise WTE protection and CHWF renewable energy generation.